Thursday, May 16, 2019

 • The earliest trace of man-made glass in Eastern Mesopotamia and Egypt dates back to around 3500 BC (or 2500 BC, depending on the source).
 At that time, black volcanic glass was apparently wrought and used to make weapons, amulets, and decorative objects, probably mostly used in rituals.

 • 25 BC - The glass-blowing technique was introduced during the Roman Era.
 The Romans and the Gallic, having discovered the advantages of using barrels (previously mainly used for beer) instead of the amphoras and pottery jars, mainly used for aging and storage, gradually extended the use of that new vessel for wine.
-Aside from leather and clothes, clay and wax were also used as sealants, and the cork was apparently also used as a sealant but necessarily to seal wine containers (like amphoras or barrels).
+Aside from leather and clothes, clay and wax were also used as sealants, and the cork was apparently also used as a sealant but not necessarily to seal wine containers (like amphoras or barrels).
 Although the Romans had access to glass for various uses, amphorae pottery jars and mugs were mainly used for the service of wine.
 Glasses were made out of clay/pottery, faience, or metal.

 • By 3 AD, due to the abundance and proliferation of oak trees in Europe, the Romans had adopted the oak barrel as the vessel of choice for wine fermentation, aging, storage, and transportation.
 Compared to other types of wood experimented at the time, and aside from its fine grain, making it an ideal choice to keep liquid safe inside due to its permeability, they realized that oak bestows additional flavors to the taste as well as making the wine softer and in some cases better.
-Aside from the other sealants, it is said that cork was also used as a sealant at that time (and even since Ancient Egypt, but it was not then the preferred sealant of choice for wine it became centuries later).
+Aside from the other sealants, it is said that cork was also used as a sealant at that time (even since Ancient Egypt, but it was not then the preferred sealant of choice for wine.
+It became centuries later).

 • Before the late 1500s, glass was fragile, expensive, and difficult to manufacture as the bottles and other vessels were hand-blown.
 Aside from leather, clothes, clay, wax, or even porcelain, glass stoppers were also in use but not favored as a prime choice as each had to be created individually to perfectly seal their corresponding hand-blown bottle/vessel, which was a delicate and painful process.
 Moreover, if stuck inside the neck of the bottle, the glass stopper could easily break or break the neck of the bottle while being removed.